-A Partner in the White Collar Defense and FDA/Healthcare practice groups, Kirk defends business entities and individuals in government investigations, prosecutions, qui tam litigation, and trials.
+A Partner in the White Collar Defense and FDA/Healthcare groups, Kirk represents business entities, executives and directors in qui tam litigation, government investigations, prosecutions, and trials.

 Prior to joining the firm, Kirk served as deputy chief of the Fraud Section within the Criminal Division of the US Department of Justice (DOJ), and is recognized as the key architect behind DOJ's modern criminal healthcare fraud enforcement programs.
 At DOJ, Kirk was responsible for overseeing national healthcare investigations and cases, and for supervising teams of federal prosecutors with respect to a wide variety of crimes including FCPA violations, securities fraud, money laundering, and mail and wire fraud.
 Kirk is a seasoned trial lawyer and litigator having handled hundreds of cases, taken nearly 40 defendants through trial, and, in his last 15 federal trials, juries have reached verdicts in his favor on all counts.

 In 2006, Kirk created the Medicare Fraud Strike Force in partnership with the FBI and OIG.
 To date, the Strike Force program has brought cases involving over US$6 billion in alleged fraud.
 Kirk also served on multiple committees of the President's Healthcare Fraud Prevention and Enforcement Action Team (HEAT).
 Kirk served for over 5 years as an Assistant US Attorney in the Southern District of Florida, and 2 years as an Assistant Attorney General in Kentucky.

 Kirk has spoken frequently as a faculty member, panelist and keynote speaker at programs involving healthcare fraud, foreign bribery, criminal law enforcement, and trial.
 He serves as an adjunct professor of law at Georgetown University where he teaches an annual course on healthcare fraud.
 He clerked for the Honorable Patricia A. Seitz in the United States District Court in the Southern District of Florida.

 White Collar Defense Representative Matters